 Finally, don't do what a lot of newbies do.
 Don't post in a forum asking for opinions about whether a particular domain name is good for such and such a purpose.
 When you do so, you run the risk of someone quickly registering that domain before you can.
 They may not even want to sell it to you later, since good domain names are hard to think of, and they may want to use it for the same purpose you did when you announced your intentions to the world.

 If you have to ask someone, ask only a person with whom you have a personal relationship, whom you trust.
 Even better, ask after you've bought the whole kit and caboodle.
-Then it won't matter which option your friend picks.
+Then it won't matter which option your friend picks, and whether he/she is trustworthy.
 You'll already own them all.

 Don't make the same mistake that my visitor made when he lost his desired domain name.
 Be aware of the underhand tactics used by some people and take the precautions I mentioned above when buying your own domain names, so that you won't be another victim of the Internet underworld.